 Community organisations included the Intellectually Handicapped Children's (now IHC) Parents' Association (1949), the Schizophrenia Fellowship (1977) and the Richmond New Zealand Trust (1978).
 The Mental Health Foundation, formed in 1977, concentrated on policy issues and advocacy to promote mental health and lower the rate of mental illness.

 The risks of community care

 Psychiatrist Fraser McDonald served as the medical superintendent at both Carrington and Kingseat hospitals in Auckland.
 He warned of the risks, as well as advantages, of phasing out psychiatric hospital services in place of community care.

 ‘Let there be no misunderstanding, if these social structures are to be established and are seen as utterly essential for the proper healthy development of community psychiatry they … will need to involve at least as much money and as many people as have been involved in creating and maintaining the old institutions.
 To do anything less will be false economy of the cruellest kind.’1

-The 1990s also saw a number of important advances in mental health treatment.
-These included more attention to the needs of Māori, who were over-represented in mental health statistics.
-Systems to encourage responses from consumers of mental health services themselves, and to act on those responses, also resulted in treatment gains.
+The 1990s also saw a number of important advances in mental health services.
+These included the development of regionally based forensic psychiatry services, legislative revision, the detachment of intellectual handicap from mental health services, and more attention to the needs of Māori, who were over-represented in mental health statistics.